 a.
 Non-renewable energy sources such as natural gas and other fuels made from natural gas.
 Though much more plentiful than crude oil, there is a limited amount of natural gas on earth and, once used up, a Shortage of Natural Gas will eventually occur.
 (Fortunately, large natural gas reserves are being discovered in the numerous shale formations of this country).

 Do We Have Any Choice About Developing Alternative Energy?
 We have no choice!
-Otherwise, eventually look out for an energy crisis!
+Otherwise, look out for an eventual energy crisis!

-Improvement in efforts to develop alternative energy sources are improving but not nearly fast enough to replace our dwindling crude oil reserves.
+Efforts to develop alternative energy sources are improving but not nearly fast enough to replace dwindling world crude oil reserves.
 This is particularly true of the U.S. which consumes the most crude oil but where the prevailing opinion among many citizens appears to be that there is no energy crisis that can't be cured by developing the oil contained in the Arctic Refuge in Alaska or by increased offshore drilling.

 I don't believe that line of reasoning is correct.
 In the long run, we probably won't be able to drill ourselves out of the energy crisis.